evocn/evocn.github.io/content/thoughts/journal.md

 6/9/2024

 ---

-## Some great quotes I found
-"Insist then, on the beauty of form and color to be obtained from the composition of the largest masses, the four or five large masses which cover your canvas.
-Let these above all things have fine shapes, have fine colors.
-Let them be as meaningful of your subject as they possibly can be.
-It is wonderful how much real finish can be obtained through them, how much of gesture and modeling can be obtained through their contours, what satisfactions can be obtained from their fine measures in area, color and value.
-Most students and most painters in fact rush over this; they are in a hurry to get on to other matters, minor matters."
-Robert Henri, The Art Spirit

-"Take therefore no thought for the morrow; for the morrow shall take thought for the things of itself.
-Sufficient unto the day is the evil thereof."
-Jesus, Sermon on the Mount

-"Our main business is not to see what lies dimly at a distance, but to do what lies clearly at hand."
-Thomas Carlyle

-6/9/2024

----

 ## A Friday
 Too much movement, transition, and routine.
 For us to find what is new, we must be able to focus on what is curious, free to follow paths, unbound by routine, and unbothered.
 Solitude.